IABTechLab/uid2docs/docs/guides/integration-mobile-client-server.md

 To set up your account, follow the steps described in [Account Setup](../getting-started/gs-account-setup.md).

-(**GWH__SW_02 do we not need them to provide the values listed in the client-side doc: Android Application ID etc?
-Line 181.
-Prob not as it's not client-side, like the domains list?
-If so... do I need to update the Account Setup page to list those credentials where we currently have Domains List?
-Amd what about the UID2 Portal??**)

 When account setup is complete, you'll receive your unique API key and client secret.
 These values are unique to you, and it is important to keep them secure.
 For details, see [API Key and Client Secret](../getting-started/gs-credentials.md#api-key-and-client-secret).

 ## Client-Server Mobile Integration Data Flow Overview